We were almost in a sad film together

 I was interested in the difference between solos, duos and trios of figures and the points of connection or closeness of different parts of their bodies.
 The small gaps, touching and bleeding turned out to be what the work was about.

 SMC: Has the space of making, your domestic space during lockdown, had an impact on your approach or your use of materials?
 How has it felt to create work in a moment of extended uncertainty of when it could be seen?

 TS: At the beginning of lockdown I quickly moved a chosen selection of materials home so I could carry on working.
 Velvet, fake fur, mouldable plastic, stuffing, a sewing machine, watercolours and postcards of watercolour paper.
 The limitation and smallness of the materials produced a new kind of work and a more contained structure to explore inside.
 I used each new picture or object as the seed for making the next one so that the process could be self-propelling.
 The body of work is quite closed in on itself like a bat or echo flapping or bouncing around inside a cave.

 SMC: I would say that your background in theatre is embedded in your approach to sculpture and drawing, can you comment on how these objects relate to your performative practice?

 TS: All the performance work is an experiment in testing and demonstrating how materials behave, with me as a helper.
 I’m looking at how the material of the human body and other nonhuman materials can connect or relate to each other through shared tendencies or desires.
 In a way the non-live work represents the aftermath of experiments rather than experiments in motion.

-Spooner’s exhibition at Commonage A Wave in a Cave will be our inaugural show, details and gallery launch in Spring 2021.
+Tim Spooner’s exhibition at Commonage A Wave in a Cave was our inaugural exhibition.